MultiQC/MultiQC/docs/autogenerated/sortmerna.md

 urls: ["http://bioinfo.lifl.fr/RNA/sortmerna/"]
 summary: >
   Program for filtering, mapping and OTU-picking NGS reads in metatranscriptomic and metagenomic data
-extra_description: >
+---

 The core algorithm is based on approximate seeds and allows for fast and sensitive analyses of nucleotide sequences.
 The main application of SortMeRNA is filtering ribosomal RNA from metatranscriptomic data.
----

 The module parses the log files, which are created when `SortMeRNA` is run with the `--log` option.